-Most Rottweiler owners will agree that this breed can be the sweetest and most loving pal at home.
-But with their protective instincts, intimidating looks, large size, strength and courage, you may be wondering what they were originally bred for.
+Most Rottweiler owners will agree that this breed can be the sweetest and most loving pal in the home.
+But with their protective instincts, intimidating looks, large size, strength and courage, you may wonder what they were originally bred for.

 Rottweilers require plenty of training to bring out all their best qualities.
 Rottweilers are not only sweet yet loving, but are also loyal, intelligent and caring.
 Read on to learn how this fierce working dog transitioned into a loving companion.

 RECOMMENDED: 29 Radiant Rottweiler Mixes

 4 Jobs That Rottweilers Were Bred For

 As stated above, the Rottweiler is a crossbreed between Roman dover dogs (herding) and the German Sheepdogs.
-This mixture was a successful attempt at a new breed that would have the energy of a herding dog and the temperament of a guard dog.
+This mixture was a successful attempt at a new breed that would have the high energy of a herding dog and the temperament of a guard dog.

 Those two qualities defined the job description for which the Rottweilers were bred to do in the past.
 They worked various working jobs, making them one of the most versatile breeds in the world.

-The Rottweiler’s ancestors (a type of Asian Mastiff) were bred by the Romans to help drive their livestock herds as the Roman armies fought the Germanic tribes back in 200 CE.
-As you can tell, there’s a long working-history with these dogs.
+The Rottweiler’s ancestors (a type of Asian Mastiff) were bred by the Romans to help drive the livestock herds as the Roman armies fought the Germanic tribes back in 200 AD.
+And as you can tell, there’s a long working-history with these dogs.

-As Roman armies crusaded across Europe, they would bring cattle along with them for their meat provision.
+As the Roman armies crusaded all across Europe, they would bring cattle along with them for their meat consumption.
 These Mastiffs were used as drover (herding) dogs, but would often be left abandoned when the herds reduced.

 After the collapse of the Roman empire, the presence of the drover dogs in the southwest German town Rottweil brought the idea of crossbreeding them with the prevalent German Sheepdogs.
 But why did they need to do such a thing?